Dec 21–22, 2012

 Perfect for families, Taiko Legacy bridges Japanese court music and jazz with giant drums, stylized kimono dance, and improvised music.
 Tatsu Aoki, the composer and prolific musician, joins Amy Homma to direct this festive program featuring Grand-master Shunojo Fujima, Melody Takata (Gen Ryu Arts) from San Francisco, and Japanese classical masters Hyakkyo Fukuhara (bamboo flute) and Tsuruka Fukuhara (tsuzumi drum) from Tokyo.

 About the artists

 Taiko drumming is an ancient Japanese ceremonial art, more than 2,000 years old.
 Tsukasa Taiko, a program of Asian Improv aRts Midwest, is a performance company in Chicago that has expanded this ancient art by adding Asian Jazz artists that blend traditional with new improvisational jazz forms to create a contemporary stylized musical art form.
 Tsuaka Taiko also preserves, develops, and passes on the traditional concepts of Japanese art as a cultural legacy by offerings taiko drum instruction, music classes, and special workshops for traditional Japanese musical instruments for people of all ages.
-As an active performing group, Tsukasa presents over fifty shows a year, both locally and internationally.
-The Museum of Contemporary Art has been home to their performances since 1997 and it has become a December tradition.
+As an active performing group, Tsukasa presents over 50 shows a year, both locally and internationally.
+The Museum of Contemporary Art Chicago has been home to their performances since 1997 and it has become a December tradition.